daliarod96/census-api-EDA/README.md

 <p align="center">Exploratory Data Analysis of the 2021 American Community Survey using the Census API on R</p>

 I grew up in Calexico, California in the county of Imperial.
 Calexico is a small town with a population of about 40,000 thousand people.
-The closest we have to a metropilis in Imperial County is El Centro, a slightly larger town with a Panda Express, an In-N-Out, an IHOP, and a shopping mall (the fanciest store is a Dillards).
+The closest we have to a metropilis in Imperial County is El Centro, a slightly larger town with a Panda Express, an In-N-Out, an IHOP, and a shopping mall.

 <p align="center"><img src="https://github.com/daliarod96/census-api-EDA/assets/79605544/bf5acde6-e7d1-4f66-bd09-a83abba698f5" width="60%" height="60%" class="center"></p>